Ever wanted to live in the movies? Well, not anymore.

 Courtesy of 20th Century Fox

-This is the story of a runaway train, but not just any runaway train, a DEADLY runaway train, as well as the two incredibly handsome conductors – Chris Pine and Denzel Washington - charged with stopping it.
+This is the story of a runaway train, but not just any runaway train, a DEADLY runaway train, and the two incredibly handsome conductors – Chris Pine and Denzel Washington - charged with stopping it.
 They succeed, at the last possible minute of course, and are celebrated as train-stopping heroes presumably always are: with a 2-for-1 appetizer coupon to Bennigan’s.
-In reality, there was a runaway train, although significantly less deadly, that was stopped – although significantly less dramatically.
-In fact, even the stopping the train part was boring, and had to be done incrementally over a number of miles so that the train didn't come apart.
+In reality, there was a runaway train, although significantly less deadly, that was stopped, although significantly less dramatically.
+In fact, even the stopping of the train was boring, and had to be done incrementally over a number of miles so that the train didn't come apart.
 Because that would have been exciting, and we wouldn't want that now, would we?
 At press time we could not confirm if the real train-stopping heroes ended their day at Bennigan’s, but rest assured we are working tirelessly to get you that information.

 Courtesy of Warner Bros.

 If you vividly remember Keanu Reeves movies (and who doesn’t?!) you’ll remember this was the story of a group of rag-tag misfits (aren’t they always) who take over a pro football squad during a players strike.
 They finish the season with three wins, including beating a team of professionals who crossed the picket line, in order to bring their team to the playoffs.
 In reality, the ’87 Redskins started the season with replacement players, winning their first three games before the dispute was put to bed and the replacement players went off to do whatever washed-up NFL players do.
 And the best part is, in order to get the Redskins in pole position, the replacement players had to beat...wait for it...other replacement players!
 Huzzah, terrible players!
 You beat other terrible players!